-Dr. Qingjun Xiao is an assistant professor at the school of computer science and engineering in Southeast University of China.
+Dr. Xiao is an assistant professor at the school of computer science and engineering in Southeast University, China.
 He received his PhD degree on 2011 from the computing department of Hong Kong Polytechnic University, under the supervision of Prof. Bin Xiao and Prof. Jiannong Cao (IEEE fellow).
-Afterwards, he joined the computer science department of Georgia State University as a postdoctoral researcher, where he worked with Prof. Wenzhan Song (now chair professor of UGA) from Feb.
-2012 to Mar.
-2013.
+Afterwards, he joined the computer science department of Georgia State University as a postdoctoral researcher, where he worked with Prof. Wenzhan Song (now chair professor of UGA) from February 2012 to March 2013.
 Then, he went to computer science department at University of Florida as a postdoctoral researcher, where he worked with Prof. Shigang Chen (IEEE fellow) from April 2013 to May 2014.
-He joined Southeast University of China on 2014.
+He joined Southeast University of China on May 2014.

 M.Sc.
 Opportunity: In general, we are looking for good master candidates in the areas of network security, big network data, resource-constrained analysis of data streams, and wireless powered systems.
 Please send me your CV and publication list if you have interest to join our team.

-- 2017-05-27: My paper named "Adaptive joint estimation protocol for arbitrary pair of tag sets in a distributed RFID system" has been accepted to appear on IEEE/ACM Trans. on Networking.
+- 2017-05-27: My paper named "Adaptive joint estimation protocol for arbitrary pair of tag sets in a distributed RFID system" has been accepted to appear on IEEE/ACM Transactions on Networking.

 - 2017-05-13: I have received the academic "RISING STAR" award from ACM Nanjing chapter (for the Jiangsu province and for the year of 2016) during the ACM Turing 50th Celebration Conference - China.

-- 2016-11-26: My paper named "Better with fewer bits: Improving the performance of cardinality estimation of data streams" is accepted by INFOCOM'17.
+- 2016-11-26: My paper titled "Better with fewer bits: Improving the performance of cardinality estimation of data streams" is accepted by IEEE INFOCOM'17.

 - 2016-09-08: A coauthored book titled "Traffic measurement for big network data" has been accepted for publication on Springer [url].